Joachimfsb/RapidArt/database/README.md

 # RapidArt Database
-This README provides information on the RapidArt Database implementation.
+This README provides information on the RapidArt Database implementation and deployment.

+## Implementation 💾
 The implementation is created following the MySQL protocol and tested with MariaDB.

+Everything is in the central database named `rapidart`.
+The schema with all tables and attributes can be found in the file `schema.sql`.

+The project comes with a set of users that each have their purpose.
+These can be found in the `users.sql` file.

-## Deployment
+## Deployment 🚀
 There are two ways of deploying the database.
 Either using the provided docker compose script, or by manually installing and importing the provided `.sql` files.

 **General prerequisites:**